 Who We Are

 Cleveland County Sheriff’s Office Dispatch Center is a department within the Operations Division.
-The dispatch center currently employs 7 full-time dispatchers and a manager who provide service to the citizens of Cleveland County 24 hours a day, 7 days a week, 365 days a year.
+The dispatch center currently employs seven full-time dispatchers and a supervisor who provide service to the citizens of Cleveland County 24 hours a day, 7 days a week, 365 days a year.

 What We Do

 CCSO dispatchers are required to answer, prioritize, and dispatch emergency and non-emergency calls.
 Dispatchers must maintain a positive attitude and demonstrate a high level of professionalism in a high-stress work environment.
 In addition to being the first first-responders for the citizens of Cleveland County, dispatchers must be able to monitor and operate multiple police radios, providing deputies with timely, accurate, and relevant information while ensuring officer safety, communicating with other agencies, and attending to their other responsibilities.